Pushing Beyond the Page: Getting Published

 One thing to watch for are the “vanity” publishers.
 This type of self-publishing does work, but the cost can be quite high.
 For this service you pay an editor to check over your work and help you correct grammar.
 They may make suggestions about style and content, but overall, they “approve” what you have written.
 They have professional graphic artists to help with cover design and book layout.
 Your costs may run into the thousands of dollars, but you will have a professional product to sell.
 Every step of the production for the book has a significant cost.
 You will end up with a certain number of copies which you will, then, be tasked to market and sell.
 Additional fees gain you marketing and advertising help, but add to your overhead.
 If you have written a best-seller you may recoup your costs, but it is a risky way to start out.

 Print-on-demand (POD) publishers offer reduced fee options (and this is becoming more common in the “vanity” market as well).
 In fact, one can publish a novel through Amazon Createspace at little or no cost to the writer.
-This may be true with other POD publishers too, but I have not investigated them.
+Bookbaby is another company that provides POD publishing.
+They charge a fee for their services.
+It does not appear excessive but it makes an impact on your overhead.
+They may provide more services to the author, however.
+It may be worth a look.
 At this point you may want to stop reading and check out how this works with Amazon.
 I was intrigued by the possibility of “free” publishing, myself.
 If you have a manuscript and have done the editing you may submit this directly to Createspace (once you have opened an account).
 If it meets their editing criteria you may go on to design you own cover.
 Createspace has stock photos that can be used for free to make the cover.
 Once you put it all together and they approve the design, you may publish your book.

 The caveat to doing the “free” publishing is that Createspace directs where and how the book is sold.
 They are the publisher of record.
 The ISBN (I will explain this later) is in their name and, while you may set the price, if you go this route entirely you may not be able to sell your books anywhere but on Amazon.
 Nevertheless, Amazon comprises the lion’s share of the market.
 So by hitching your wagon to Amazon, you could still do quite well at selling your book.